AlitheonDotCom/orbbec-astra-acquisition-tool/README.md

 To see how to install the library and its dependencies, see the following tutorial: http://pointclouds.org/documentation/tutorials/compiling_pcl_macosx.php

-*Note: VTK library could not be installed correctly using the instructions in the above tutorial.
-Please refer to the folowing document for installing VTK library: https://alitheon.atlassian.net/wiki/spaces/IE/pages/136806401/Point+Cloud+Data+Analysis+Pipeline *
+_Note: VTK library could not be installed correctly using the instructions in the above tutorial.
+Please refer to the following document for installing the VTK library: https://alitheon.atlassian.net/wiki/spaces/IE/pages/136806401/Point+Cloud+Data+Analysis+Pipeline _

 ## Astra SDK:

-The Orbbec Astra SDK is included as a submodule in the project.
-After you have cloned the repo, simply run the following two commands to get the submodule:
+The Orbbec Astra SDK is included as a submodule in this project.
+After you have cloned the repo, simply run the following two commands to fetch the submodule:

 ```
 git submodule init
 git submodule update
 ```

-If you want to update the Astra SDK, you can update the submodule as follows:
+To pull the latest version of the Astra SDK, you can update the submodule as follows:

 ```
 git submodule update --remote
 ```

-A full explanation of the submodule commands is out-of-scope of this document.
+A full explanation of the submodule commands is out of scope of this document.
 Please refer to the following link to learn more: https://git-scm.com/book/en/v2/Git-Tools-Submodules